RenderKit/oidn/README.md

 The tool will produce a training *result*, the name of which can be either specified (`-r` or `--result` option) or automatically generated (by default).
-Each result is stored in its own subdirectory, and these are located in the same parent directory (`-R` or `--results_dir` option).
-If a training result already exists, the tool will resume training that result instead of starting from scratch.
+Each result is stored in its own subdirectory, and these are located in a common parent directory (`-R` or `--results_dir` option).
+If a training result already exists, the tool will resume training that result from the latest checkpoint, or from an earlier checkpoint at the specified epoch (`-c` or `--checkpoint` option).

 The default training hyperparameters should work reasonably well in general, but some adjustments might be necessary for certain datasets to